-Push information: Listening can also help inform what information should be pushed by emergency managers via various media channels.
-'Push' information can quell rumours and disinformation and address the diverse information needs of citizens during crisis situations.
+Push information: 'Push' information can quell rumours and disinformation and address the diverse information needs of citizens during crisis situations.
 Emergency management communicators should provide regular updates in order to prevent cascading effects occurring from citizens speculating about crisis situations.
-Even if no further information is available, it is advisable that key agencies explain why, rather than allow a communication vacuum to develop.
+Even if no further information is available, it is advisable that key agencies explain why, rather than allow a communication gap to develop.
 The fluidity and uncertainty of a crisis situation should be acknowledged in a dialogic form of communication that directly engages members of the public.
-Push information should be verified and cross-referenced with updates provided by other agencies in order to ensure message consistency.
-This will avoid a repeat of the events leading to the Project X Haren riot, during which conflicting messages from the Mayor of Haren and other authorities about an alternative party being organised in the town was said to have directly contributed to the violence.
+Information push should be verified and cross - referenced with updates provided by other agencies in order to ensure message consistency.
+This will hinder a repeat of the events leading to the Project X Haren riot, during which conflicting messages from the Mayor of Haren and other authorities about an alternative party being organised in the town was said to have directly contributed to the violence.
 Social media should be deployed in order to push information during a crisis situation.
-Professional journalists should be invited to amplify these messages through sharing this content with their respective online social networks too.
+Professional journalists should be invited to amplify these messages through sharing this content with their respective online social networks.
 Although tweets are restricted to 140 characters, hyperlinks should be provided to websites that contain further information about the recovery efforts.
-It is important that information provided on an official website is clearly presented, easily understood, and directly addresses some of the issues identified through listening to citizens talking about these incidents online.
+It is important that the information provided on an official website is clearly presented, easily understood, and directly addressing key issues identified through attending to citizens talking about these incidents online.